 Together with a partner, you will write emails back and forth (at least 4 from each person) to find a time/day to do a common activity.
 In your conversation, you will encounter and navigate potential obstacles (e.g., not having time, different plans etc.).
 Make sure you use the “Redemittel” you learned in this unit.

-When you have completed your email conversation, please forward the email strand to your instructor.
+When you have completed your email conversation, please forward the email thread to your instructor.

-This task will be assessed according to the following Rubric for Task 4.
+This task will be assessed according to the Rubric for Task 4.

 Extra Practice (optional):